daniel-bytes/rps-scala/readme.md

 State management is handled by the MobX framework.
 A top-level `ApplicationStore` service type contains all of the observable state of the application, as well as most of the core business logic for interacting with the API layer.

+### Models

+The `models` directory houses the core API data models, expressed as Typescript interfaces.

 ### Services

 Outside of the MobX `ApplicationStore`, a number of other services exist.